 Very few performance measures are defined in IFRS.
 Entities may, however, add totals, subtotals and line items in their financial statements.
-Like BUSINESSEUROPE, DI does not believe that such items should be categorized as alternative performance measures (APMs) and therefore, instead of defining an APM by reference to a measure that is defined in the financial reporting framework, an APM should be defined as a measure that is not presented in the audited IFRS financial statements by an entity.
+BUSINESSEUROPE does not believe that such items should be categorized as alternative performance measures (APMs) and therefore, instead of defining an APM by reference to a measure that is defined the financial reporting framework, an APM should be defined as a measure that is not presented in the audited IFRS financial statements by an entity.